wombleton/gitlaw-nz/acts/I/Inspector-General of Intelligence and Security Act 1996.md

     *   (b) on the adequacy of any remedial or preventative measures taken by an intelligence and security agency following such inquiry.

+    (6) As soon as practicable after receiving a report from the Inspector-General, the Minister---

+    *   (a) must provide his or her response to the Inspector-General and the chief executive of the intelligence and security agency concerned; and

+    *   (b) may provide his or her response to the Intelligence and Security Committee.

+    (7) Subsection (6) does not apply to the extent that a report relates to employment matters or security clearance issues.

+    (8) For the purposes of this section,---

+    *   (a) the Inspector-General may, after consulting the chief executive of the intelligence and security agency concerned, determine the security classification of a report prepared under this section; and

+    *   (b) any matter quoted or summarised in the report must be given a security classification not less than the security classification of the matter quoted or summarised.

-    Compare: 1969 No 24 [s 21][76]; 1977 No 50 s 13
+    Compare: 1969 No 24 [s 21][90]; 1977 No 50 s 13

+    Section 25(6): inserted, on 26 September 2013, by [section 12][91] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

+    Section 25(7): inserted, on 26 September 2013, by [section 12][91] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

+    Section 25(8): inserted, on 26 September 2013, by [section 12][91] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

+##### 25A Publication of Inspector-General's reports under section 25

+*   (1) As soon as practicable after forwarding a report as required by [section 25(1)][37], the Inspector-General must make a copy of the report publicly available on an Internet site maintained by or on behalf of the Inspector-General.

+    (2) However, the Inspector-General must not, in the copy of a report made publicly available under subsection (1), disclose---

+    *   (a) information the public disclosure of which would be likely to prejudice the entrusting of information to the Government of New Zealand on a basis of confidence---

+        *   (i) by the government of any other country or any agency of such a government; or

+        *   (ii) by any international organisation; or

+    *   (b) information the public disclosure of which would be likely to endanger the safety of any person; or

+    *   (c) the identity of any person who is or has been an officer, employee, or agent of an intelligence and security agency other than the chief executive, or any information from which the identity of such a person could reasonably be inferred; or

+    *   (d) information the public disclosure of which would be likely to prejudice---

+        *   (i) the continued discharge of the functions of an intelligence and security agency; or

+        *   (ii) the security or defence of New Zealand or the international relations of the Government of New Zealand; or

+    *   (e) any information about employment matters or security clearance issues.

+    Section 25A: inserted, on 26 September 2013, by [section 13][92] of the Inspector-General of Intelligence and Security Amendment Act 2013 (2013 No 58).

 ##### 26 Disclosure

-*   (1) Subject to the provisions of this Act, the Inspector-General and any person employed on the staff of the Inspector-General and any person assisting the Inspector-General shall not disclose to any person any security records or other official information whatsoever relating to the activities of an intelligence and security agency.
+*   (1) Subject to the provisions of this Act, the Inspector-General and an appointed member of the advisory panel and any person employed on the staff of the Inspector-General and any person assisting the Inspector-General shall not disclose to any person any security records or other official information whatsoever relating to the activities of an intelligence and security agency.

     (2) Nothing in subsection (1) shall limit the disclosure to the Minister of information concerning the activities of an intelligence and security agency.